Einhornhool/100-days-of-code/r1-log.md

 ### R1D23
 Building a Random Quote Machine for fCC.
 It's fun, I have to research stuff.
 I feel like building these webpages or apps on my own teaches me most.

+### R1D24
+Building the randon Quote machine.
+Having problems with accessing random object properties.
+Found out how to install node.js and access it with shell, though.